 About FTP Printing

-FTP is used in some printing environments as a means to transfer a print job to a server, where it is then printed.
+FTP is used in some printing environments to transfer a print job to a server, where it is then printed.
 The IETF (Internet Engineering Task Force) discusses issues of FTP printing as far back as RFC 448, "Print files in FTP".
-The article discusses files with unknown format (probably binary), plain text files and ASA formatted files.
+The article discusses files with unknown format (probably binary), plain text files. and ASA formatted files.

 We also found a security article that suggests that using anonymous FTP (that is, no login or password required) to transfer files may result in printer abuse.
 We have heard the same concern from clients in the industry as well.
 If your print server offers FTP printing it may be worth asking the vendor about optional login support.